-The Charleston District's mission is to strengthen the nation by delivering innovative solutions on time and on budget through outstanding customer service, collaboration and commitment to quality.
+The Charleston District's mission is to deliver comprehensive solutions through exceptional customer service, collaboration and commitment to quality.

 Our Civil Works programs include water resource development activities including navigation safety, hurricane and storm risk management, ecosystem restoration, beach nourishment, environmental conservation, hydropower, and recreation.

 One of the Corps primary missions is to ensure that boat traffic can move safely, reliably, and efficiently with minimal impact on the environment.
 Navigation responsibilities include planning and constructing new navigation channels, ports, harbors, locks and dams, and dredging to maintain channel depths at U.S. harbors and in inland waterways.
 Personnel oversee dredging and construction projects to keep the nation’s waterways navigable.
 Coastal navigation is a key element of state and local government economic development and job-creation efforts, and is essential in maintaining economic competitiveness and national security.

 Charleston District looks for ways to naturally store floodwaters, improve water quality, restore fish and wildlife habitat, promote energy reduction and minimize waste.
 Nationwide, the Corps applies its environmental commitment—to all its decision-making and programs—through its Environmental Operating Principles.

 The Corps of Engineers protects the nation’s aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
 Charleston District is responsible for administering the regulatory program throughout the state of South Carolina.
 The Corps evaluates permit applications for construction activities that occur in the Nation’s waters, including wetlands.
 Corps permits are also necessary for any work, including construction and dredging, in the Nation’s navigable waters.